Lifelong well-being and healthy aging

 Career opportunities

-Biotechnologist expert in the biopsychosocial aspects related to aging.
-The employment opportunities for the biotechnologist in LIFELONG WELL-BEING AND HEALTHY AGING (LIFELINE) are: - Employee/manager/manager at national and international biotechnological and pharmaceutical companies - Laboratory worker/manager at laboratories of public and private healthcare facilities - Manager/researcher/manager in the regulatory field for structures involved in production and preclinical and clinical testing programs - Manager/manager in structures responsible for the supervision of biotechnological processes with ethical, social and behavioral implications - Scientific research at national and international research bodies
+Biotechnologist specialising in bio-psychosocial aspects of ageing.
+The career opportunities for the biotechnologist in LIFELONG WELL-BEING AND HEALTHY AGEING (LIFELINE) are: - Employee/manager/executive in national and international biotechnological and pharmaceutical companies - Laboratory technician/manager in public and private health facility laboratories -Executive/researcher/manager undertaking regulatory tasks in organisations involved in preclinical and clinical trial and production programmes - Manager/Executive in organisations charged with overseeing biotechnological processes with ethical, social and behavioural implications - Scientific researcher in national and international research institutions

 Admission requirements

-To be admitted to the master's degree course, the student must be in possession of a degree (including that obtained according to the regulations previously in force under Ministerial Decree 509/1999 and subsequent amendments and additions) or a three-year university diploma, or another qualification obtained abroad, issued by a higher education institution belonging to a member state of the European Higher Education Area which gives the right to access master's degree courses in a specific partner country.
-Graduates from training systems outside the European Higher Education Area may also be admitted if they have an equivalent university qualification.
-The curricular requirements required for direct enrollment are a degree obtained in Italy in one of the following classes referred to in the Ministerial Decree.
-270/2004: • L-2 Biotechnology, • L-13 Biological Sciences, • LM-13 Pharmacy and Industrial Pharmacy (including the single-cycle degree in Chemistry and Pharmaceutical Technologies), • LM-41 Medicine and Surgery and corresponding former classes DM 509/1999.
-Graduate students in possession of a foreign qualification will be assessed for correspondence with the above-mentioned classes.
-In the event that the student has not graduated in one of the above-mentioned classes, the curricular requirements are considered satisfied if the student has acquired a minimum number of credits in the following scientific-disciplinary sectors as reported here: • minimum 10 ECTS in mathematical disciplines , physics, computer science and statistics corresponding to the following scientific-disciplinary sectors: from FIS/01 to FIS/08, from MAT/01 to MAT/09, INF/01, MED/01, SECS-S/01, SECS-S/ 02; • minimum 10 CFU in chemical and biological disciplines corresponding to the following scientific-disciplinary sectors: CHIM/01, CHIM/02, CHIM/03, CHIM/06, BIO/01, BIO/10, BIO/11, BIO/13, BIO /17, BIO/18, BIO/19; • minimum 20 CFU in biotechnological disciplines corresponding to the following scientific-disciplinary sectors: from BIO/01 to BIO/07, from BIO/12 to BIO/19, from CHIM/01 to CHIM/05, from CHIM/08 to CHIM/11 , MED/03, MED/04, MED/05, MED/07, MED/09, MED/13, MED/15, MED/42.
-The Course will verify the adequate preparation of the students through a selection whose contents and methods will be described in the specific admission notice, in accordance with the provisions of the Course Regulations of the Course and the Supplement n.
-4 EC2U Consortium Agreement.
-The Evaluation Commission will be able to direct candidates with serious training gaps to specific support tutoring.
-Considering that the course will be entirely in English, knowledge of the language at a level no lower than B2 of the Common European Framework is required.
+For admission to the Master’s programme, students must hold a bachelor’s degree (which may be a bachelor’s degree obtained according to the regulations in force prior to Ministerial Decree 509/1999 as amended) or a three-year university degree, or another academic qualification obtained abroad, issued by a higher education institution belonging to a member state of the European Higher Education Area providing access to Master's degree courses in a given partner country.
+Graduates from educational systems outside the European Higher Education Area may also be admitted if they possess an equivalent university degree.
+The curricular requirements for direct enrolment are a bachelor's degree awarded in Italy in one of the following classes under Ministerial Decree 270/2004: - L-2 Biotechnology, - L-13 Biological sciences, - LM-13 Pharmacy and Industrial Pharmacy (including single-cycle degree in Chemistry and Pharmaceutical Technology), - LM-41 Medicine and Surgery and corresponding classes pursuant to Ministerial Decree 509/1999 Graduates holding a foreign degree will be assessed for equivalence with the above-mentioned classes.
+If the prospective student is not a graduate of one of the above-mentioned classes, the curricular requirements are nevertheless deemed to have been met if the student has acquired a minimum number of CFUs in the following scientific-disciplinary sectors listed below: - a minimum of 10 CFUs in the subjects of mathematics, physics, computer science and statistics, corresponding to the following scientific-disciplinary sectors: from FIS/01 to FIS/08, from MAT/01 to MAT/09, INF/01, MED/01, SECS-S/01, SECS-S/02; - a minimum of 10 CFUs in chemistry and biology subjects corresponding to the following scientific-disciplinary sectors: CHIM/01, CHIM/02, CHIM/03, CHIM/06, BIO/01, BIO/10, BIO/11, BIO/13, BIO/17, BIO/18, BIO/19; - minimum of 20 CFUs in biotechnology-related subjects corresponding to the following scientific-disciplinary sectors: from BIO/01 to BIO/07, from BIO/12 to BIO/19, from CHIM/01 to CHIM/05, from CHIM/08 to CHIM/11, MED/03, MED/04, MED/05, MED/07, MED/09, MED/13, MED/15, MED/42.
+The readiness of students will be verified in a selection process, the contents and methods of which will be described in the specific Call for Applications, in accordance with the provisions of the Course's Academic Regulations and with Supplement no. 4 of the EC2U Consortium Agreement.
+The Evaluation Panel may refer candidates with serious knowledge gaps to ad hoc tutor support.
+The Course will be given entirely in English, therefore a language proficiency of at least level B2 of the Common European Framework is required.